Day 1: Cusco– Pukutuni School – Pucaccocha

 - Warm clothes: Layers for variable temperatures, especially at night

 - Comfortable trousers

 - Insect repellent

-- Reusable plastic/metal water bottle, or camel bags
+- Reusable plastic/metal water bottles, or camel bags

-- Water for first four hours of trek, then we’ll provide you with drinking water
+- Water for the first four hours of the trek, then we’ll provide you with drinking water

 - Personal medication

 - Flashlight with spare batteries